vitest-dev/vitest/docs/config/index.md

   - `'junit'` - JUnit XML reporter (you can configure `testsuites` tag name with `VITEST_JUNIT_SUITE_NAME` environmental variable)
   - `'json'` -  give a simple JSON summary
   - `'html'` -  outputs HTML report based on [`@vitest/ui`](/guide/ui)
+  - `'hanging-process'` - displays a list of hanging processes, if Vitest cannot exit process safely.
+This might be a heavy operation, enable it only if Vitest consistently cannot exit process
   - path of a custom reporter (e.g. `'./path/to/reporter.ts'`, `'@scope/reporter'`)

 ### outputTruncateLength